Sun Hao: Late reign

 In the same year, Sun Hao, still holding grudges against Wan Yu and Liu Ping for their plan to abandon him and return to Jianye on their own, tried to poison the two of them.
 Neither died, but when they found out that Sun Hao was behind the poisoning they knew they could not do anything about it; Wan Yu committed suicide while Liu Ping died in distress.

 Lu Kang died in 274.
 In his final petition, he requested Sun Hao to strengthen the defences on Wu's western border, but Sun Hao did not do so.
 Further, he divided Lu Kang's forces into six different commands, although each was led by one of Lu Kang's sons.

 In 275, the senior Wu minister He Shao (賀邵; grandson of He Qi) suffered a stroke and was paralysed.
 Sun Hao suspected that he was pretending and had him arrested and tortured by whipping and by subjecting him to saws and fires.
 He died under torture and his clan was exiled.
 (Note: A New Account of the Tales of the World recorded an anecdote in which Emperor Yuan of Jin once asked He Xun (He Shao's son), who was then sikong, about the identity of his clansman who had his head sawn off by Sun Hao.
 While He Xun remained silent, Emperor Yuan recalled that it was He Shao.
-He Xun then asked for forgiveness from the emperor for not answering an imperial question due to the immense pain and injustice of his father's death.
-Emperor Yuan was so ashamed that he did not appear in public for three days. (元皇初见贺司空，言及吴时事，问：“孙皓烧锯截一贺头，是谁？”司空未得言，元皇自忆曰：“是贺劭。” 司空流涕曰：“臣父遭遇无道，创巨痛深，无以仰答明诏。” 元皇愧惭，三日不出。) Shishuo Xinyu, vol.34.)
+As he cried, He Xun asked for forgiveness from the emperor for not answering an imperial question due to the immense pain and injustice of his father's death.
+Emperor Yuan was so ashamed that he did not appear in public for three days.
+This anecdote was also recorded in He Xun's biography in Book of Jin.)

 For the next several years, people wishing to flatter Sun Hao often offered him miraculous items (real or manufactured) that purportedly suggest that he would eventually destroy the Jin dynasty and unite China.
 Sun Hao's superstitious nature became even more aroused and he spent all of his efforts on plans to conquer the Jin dynasty.